Mattlister/designandconquer/README.md

-# The goals for the website are:
+### The goals for the website are:

 * To be seen as an easy to use resource for a holiday adventurer wanting to try something new.
-Also, it showcases my working knowledge of vari
+Also, it showcases my working knowledge of various software languages which I've learnt during the various sections leading up to the MS2 project.

-# Ideal site visitors
+### Ideal site visitors

-# This project is the best way to help them achieve these things because:
+### This project is the best way to help them achieve these things because:

 The website has one page that has all navigation and options direct from the one page.

-## This website is:
+### This website is:

 Easy to navigate through.